SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 We hold the kiss as we both release years of pent-up passion.

-We break the kiss and I say the only thing I can think of.
+We break the kiss and I say the only thing I can.

 "I love you, Fluttershy!"